HawkieOne/MediaPipe-Demo---Paper_Rock_Scissor/README.md

 ## Rock Paper Scissor with MediaPipe & TensorFlow

-This reposity is made by HawkieOne, a student developer of the Arthron team.
-The Athron project is a project with the goal of prevent hand injuries for gamers with the help of Augmented Reality.
-This Git repository was made for one of the dev streams.
-In this repository one can find how to detect the three gesures, rock, paper ans scissor, in the classic game with the same name as the gestures.
-The base of the repostiry is taken from another open source gi repository.
-Most of the information below is from that repository (https://github.com/asus4/tf-lite-unity-sample).
+The author of this repo is HawkieOne, one of the student developers of Arthron.
+Project Arthron is a health and gaming research project with the goal of preventing hand injuries for gamers with the help of Augmented Reality.

+This specific Git repository was made for one of the development streams held for the project's community.
+In this repo you can learn how to detect the three gestures: rock, paper and scissor, with the use of MediaPipe and TensorFlow.
+The underlying tech used in this repository comes from the following Git Repo: https://github.com/asus4/tf-lite-unity-sample .

 ## Useful links